Guest post by Meg Fenn, creative designer and marketer

 Now that we know what is included in website design and what is not in relation to SEO, let’s chat about why this is important and the role of your website designer when it comes to SEO work on your website.

-In our experience, SEO is typically only considered to be an ‘add-on’ or an afterthought to a website achieved by a few key words dotted around in the right places.
+In my experience, SEO is typically only considered to be an ‘add-on’ or an afterthought to a website achieved by a few key words dotted around in the right places.
 This belief is slowly but surely changing as the business landscape changes.
 People are becoming more digital and search savvy or at least understanding the need for SEO; the way we market our businesses and marketing tools are increasingly becoming accessible to all.

 Being found on Google, for example, is an important part of a company’s marketing strategy and therefore the need to understand it has become a necessity.
 SEO as an ‘add-on’ or afterthought is no longer a good enough option.
 As a result, web design as a project is also changing and attention to the SEO side of things is becoming essential.